 Above all stands the Mastio di Castelvecchio, an imposing cylindrical tower, and the Venetian Loggia, from which you can enjoy the panorama of the city.

-Trento is well known in Italt for its characteristic winter markets that usually begin at the end of november and end at 6 january, the “Befana Day” (the Hag Day).
+Trento is well known in Italy for its characteristic winter markets that usually begin at the end of November and end on 6 January, the “Befana Day” (the Hag Day).
 This typical market makes this place a stunning romantic town!

 It was built over than 100 years ago when Trento was under the Austrian rule & administration.